GsDevKit/GsDevKit_stones/README.md

 5. If you are using tODE I think you should continue using GsDevKit_home

 ## Versions
+### v2.1
+Recommended for use with GemStone 3.7.1 and 3.7.2, **including a number of bugfixes**.
+Uses 3.7.1 with superDoit:v4.2.
+Includes support for using Rowan V3. tests/test_rowanV3.sh is an (evolving) example that can be used to setup an environement for using Rowan V3 and JadeiteForPharo for development.

+**Note that Rowan V3 and JadeiteForPharo are still undergoing heavy development.**

 ### v2
 Stable version intended for use with superDoit:v4.1, smalltalkci:master; GemStone 3.7.0 is used for .solo scripts, allowing v2 to support stones as old as 3.6.0.